 Thanks so much for submitting a report.
 It has been emailed to the Rum Captain and will be actioned shortly.

-I thought this was ok, but not really my thing.
-Again, it's one of those rums that's more like a whisky.
+At first, I thought this was ok, but not really my thing, but then it started to grow on me just a little.
+It's one of those rums that's got quite a bit of whisky about it.
 That suits some people and not others.
 I found it had a strong whiff of alcohol and had a slight tatse of bitter apple, smoke and earthiness.
 It also ended with an alcoholic burn.
 I'll drink it, but if you want this sort of rum, the best I've tasted so far - by a mile is the Mount Gay Black Barrel.
-That may taste like whisky too, but it has lots of layers.
+That may taste like whisky too, but it has lots of layers and depth.
+Having said that, this is decent and I think I may try it with a cigar.

 According to the Plantation website: "Plantation Guyana is the only rum in the Plantation range to have sugar cane syrup as its raw material.
 From a long fermentation, then distilled in a Charente alambic pot still and finally aged in bourbon casks a fine balance is earned.
 Bottled at 45% it’s a “masterpiece of harmony and power” according to Paul Pacult in the Spirit Journal (April 2015)"